ShaheenHossain/eagle-12.1/doc/webservices/odoo.rst

 Search and read
 ---------------

-Because it is a very common task, Eagle ERP provides a :meth:`~eagle.models.Model.search_read` shortcut which as its name suggests is equivalent to a :meth:`~eagle.models.Model.search` followed by a :meth:`~eagle.models.Model.read`, but avoids having to perform two requests
+Because it is a very common task, Eagle provides a :meth:`~eagle.models.Model.search_read` shortcut which as its name suggests is equivalent to a :meth:`~eagle.models.Model.search` followed by a :meth:`~eagle.models.Model.read`, but avoids having to perform two requests